SINTEF/sensapp/docs/DATAMODEL.md

         Boolean value
     }

-    %% Localisations are common enough to be part of the core data model LOCATION_VALUES {
+    %% Locations are common enough to be part of the core data model LOCATION_VALUES {
         UUID sensor
         DateTime datetime